cebartling/rust-web-programming-examples/chapter_09/README.md

-# Chapter 8: API Integration
+# Chapter 9: Authentication and Authorization

 ## Postgres and Docker Compose